 Mrs Marie E. Cobb, received her late husband’s British War & Victory medal on the 12th December 1921.

-Stephen is also remembered on St. Matthews Church Memorial.
+Stephen is also remembered on the war memorial at St. Matthews Church, Ipswich.